Research, capacity development and advocacy

 Our research is published in various formats, from comprehensive reports to concise briefings, as well as timely policy papers aimed at driving regulatory change.
 Messages are distributed and shared through appropriate channels and fora.
 Explore our publications 👇🏼.

-In areas affected by unsustainable business practices, strengthening the ability of civil society actors to hold duty-bearers accountable through capacity-building activities is a key part of Swedwatch’s work.
+Strengthening the capacity of rights-holders and their representatives to hold duty-bearers accountable is a key part of Swedwatch’s work.

-Another key part of our capacity-building work is creating opportunities for dialogue between rightsholders and business and state actors.
-This includes amplifying the voices of rightsholders — often represented by human rights defenders — in international forums, where their perspectives are frequently overlooked, even though these discussions directly impact their communities.
+Another important part of our work is creating opportunities for dialogue between rights-holders, businesses and state actors.
+We support the participation of rights-holders and human rights defenders in national and international forums, helping ensure that the perspectives of those most affected by business activities are heard in discussions that shape decisions affecting their communities.

 Advocacy and policy engagement